CSS Issues

 Content in the middle <div> "jumps" up right after the browser has finished page loading.
 It feels like to be part of the rendering process, just not hidden enough before page is finally drawn.
 Jumping appears only if the <div> element has the overflow: auto; property set.

-Affected versions known to me are Firefox 3.0.10 - 3.5 series.
-Nightly 3.7 alpha build seems to have this issue fixed.
+Affected versions known to us are Firefox 3.0.10 - 3.5 series.
+Firefox 3.6 releases seem to have this issue fixed.